ipeaGIT/r5r/README.md

 The package has three fundamental functions.

 1. `setup_r5`
- - Downloads and stores locally an R5 Jar file (Jar file is downloaded only once)
+   * Downloads and stores locally an R5 Jar file (Jar file is downloaded only once)
- - Builds a multimodal transport network given a street network in `.pbf` format (mandatory) and one or more public transport networks in `GTFS.zip` format (optional).
+   * Builds a multimodal transport network given a street network in `.pbf` format (mandatory) and one or more public transport networks in `GTFS.zip` format (optional).

 2. `detailed_itineraries`
- - Returns a `data.frame sf LINESTRINGs` with one or multiple alternative routes between one or multiple origin destination pairs.
+   * Returns a `data.frame sf LINESTRINGs` with one or multiple alternative routes between one or multiple origin destination pairs.
 The data output brings detailed information on transport mode, travel time, walk distance etc for each trip section

 3. `travel_time_matrix`
- - Fast function that returns a simple 'data.frame' with travel time estimates between one or multiple origin destination pairs.
+   * Fast function that returns a simple 'data.frame' with travel time estimates between one or multiple origin destination pairs.

 ### Demonstration on sample data
+See a detailed demonstration of `r5r` in this intro Vignette (*soon*).
 To illustrate functionality, the package includes a small sample data set of the public transport and Open Street Map networks of Porto Alegre (Brazil).
 Three steps are required to use `r5r`, as follows.
-See a detailed demonstration of `r5r` in this intro Vignette (*soon*).

 ```R
 # 1) build transport network, indication the path where OSM and GTFS data are stored